Other products

 The volume of water for reconstitution should be sufficient to ensure an even distribution when sprayed onto the birds, and will vary according to the age of the birds being vaccinated and the management system.

 The reconstituted vaccine suspension should be spread evenly over the correct number of chickens, at a distance of 30 – 40 cm using a coarse spray (targeted average droplet size of 150 - 170 microns), preferably when the chickens are sitting together in dim light.
 The spray apparatus should be free from sediments, corrosion and traces of disinfectants and ideally should be used for vaccination purposes only.
+When mixing this product with Avishield IB GI-13 or with both Avishield IB GI-13 and Avishield IB QX, use the same total volume of water as for a single application.

-2. Administration in the drinking water
+2. In drinking water use

-Suspend the vaccine in cool and clean water without traces of chlorine, other disinfectants or impurities in a number of doses corresponding to the number of birds to be vaccinated.
+Reconstitute the vaccine in cool and clean water without traces of chlorine, other disinfectants or impurities in a number of doses corresponding to the number of birds to be vaccinated.

-Vaccine should be suspended immediately before use.
+Vaccine should be reconstituted immediately before use.

 The volume of water for reconstitution depends on the age of the birds, breeds, the management practice and weather conditions.